-- Equivalent terms, meaning that there is a one-to-one equal match relationship between the terms, i.e. any searches for “crimson” also return results containing “red”, and vice versa.
+- Equivalent terms, meaning that there is a one-to-one equal match relationship between the terms, for example, any searches for “crimson” also return results containing “red”, and vice versa.

-- One-way match terms, where terms only match in one direction, i.e. “food storage box” may return results like “food container” and “tupperware”, but “tupperware” only returns results containing that exact brand name.
+- One-way match terms, where terms only match in one direction, for example, “food storage box” may return results like “food container” and “tupperware”, but “tupperware” only returns results containing that exact brand name.

-Synonyms should be used with caution according to your specific business case as it can impact product relevance.
-You can create and manage synonyms in the Empathy Playboard.
+Synonyms should be used with caution according to your specific business case as they can impact product relevance.
+You can create and manage synonyms via the Synonymize management tool.

 Use Synonyms for...

-- Differences in language variants, e.g. American English “pants” vs. British English “trousers”.
+- Differences in language variants, like American English “pants” vs. British English “trousers”.

-- Broad terms versus narrower terms, e.g. “backpack” for “office backpack”, “commuter backpack”, “laptop backpack”, “school backpack”, and “work backpack”.
+- Broad terms versus narrower terms, like “backpack” for “office backpack”, “commuter backpack”, “laptop backpack”, “school backpack”, and “work backpack”.

-- Trademarks used for generic products, e.g. “tupperware” for “food storage boxes”.
+- Trademarks used for generic products, like “tupperware” for “food storage boxes”.

-- Correction of misspelled words where the distance between the misspelled word and the desired word is greater than that managed by Spell Check, e.g. “sorts” instead of “shorts”, or “ifone” instead of “iphone”.
+- Misspelled words where the distance between the misspelled word and the desired word is greater than that managed by Spell Check, like “sorts” instead of “shorts”, or “ifone” instead of “iphone”.

-- Plurals with irregular patterns, e.g. man for men.
+- Plurals with irregular patterns, like man for men.

-You do not need to use Synonyms for basic pluralization rules (e.g. t-shirt for t-shirts) or related forms of the same term (e.g. waist for waisted) as Empathy Platform search microservice handles these variations in the term.
+You don't need to use Synonyms for basic pluralization rules (such as t-shirt for t-shirts) or related forms of the same term (like waist for waisted) as Empathy Platform Search microservice handles these variations in the term.
 In any case, you should test the results obtained with such plural forms.